KosVla/ParametricSyntheticEarthquakes/README.md

 # Parametric representation of synthetic earthquakes

-This public repository contains all necessary functions and subroutines for a parametric representation of synthetic earthquakes, as described in
-Spiridonakos, Minas & Chatzi, Eleni.
+This public repository contains all necessary functions and subroutines for a parametric representation of synthetic earthquakes, as described in: *Spiridonakos, Minas & Chatzi, Eleni.
 (2015).
 Metamodeling of nonlinear structural systems with parametric uncertainty subject to stochastic dynamic excitation.
 Earthquakes and Structures.
 8. 915-934.
-10.12989/eas.2015.8.4.915.
+10.12989/eas.2015.8.4.915.*

 Specifically, the stochastic ground motion model proposed in Rezaeian & Kiureghian (2010) is employed for the parametric representation of synthetic earthquake ground motion acceleration signals.
 According to this model the ground motion is produced by time-modulating a normalized filtered white noise process.
 In order to simulate the time-varying characteristics of both the temporal and spectral content of a real earthquake, the modulating function and